artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 ![](../images/getting-started/successful-build.png)

-The tags library is now published and available for use.
+The tag library is now published and available for use.
 The test page must use the newly created library in order to test the page behavior for the end-user in a browser.

 ## Install tags on a test site {#install-data-collection-tags}